Anu2006/gci-django-hello-world/README.md

     running into errors. your one project will need django vertion x.x and other x.y by using venv this problem will never arise

-2. run pip install django
+2. run pip install django to install django
-3. run command 'django-admin startproject your_project_name'
+3. run command 'django-admin startproject your_project_name' to start a new project
 4. to run the server goto the directory that has manage.py in your project and run the command 'python manage.py runserver'